 Most log home manufactures have an in-house design staff that can modify their plans.
 We find that very few log home buyers will buy stock plans “as is” and will have us modify them to their individual taste.
 In fact, while most have us start with a stock plan, quite a few have us begin from their own sketch or even sometimes just from their ideas.

-It depends on what experience you or your friend have.
+It depends on what experience you, your friend or Architect have.
 Most manufacturers have experienced designers that often surpass even seasoned architects.
 Take our design staff as an example.
 Steve Lykins heads up our design department and reviews every plan that we produce.
 He has designed 100’s of log homes, not taking into account the fact that he is a registered engineer and has taken 4 years of architectural school.
-This is in addition to our other experienced designers and company experience gained thru the design and production of 1000’s of log and timber homes over a period of more than thirty years.
-For medium size homes we charge $3300 down and all but $1300 goes towards the purchase of the package.
-So in actuality you are paying only $1300 for your design work.
+This is in addition to our other experienced designers and company experience gained thru the design and production of 1000’s of log and timber homes over a period of more than thirty-five years.
+For medium size homes the design and blueprint fees start at $2000 with a 5% credit off a total material package plus construction drawings are included free with the purchase of the complete material package.
 This is, hands down, the best bargain of your entire home.
 Never will you get more valuable professional guidance for the price.
 So why, if you could get such an extraordinary value, would you want to second-guess one of the most important steps of buying your dream home with less experienced designers?

 Here in Ohio, in climate zone 5, it’s a toss-up.
 It isn’t cost effective with today’s fuel prices to justify the added cost of going with the 8” thick log.
 However, it does make it easier to meet or exceed energy codes by using the thicker log.
 If you’re building in Vermont, which is zone 6, there is no question you should use the 8” thick wall.
 On the other hand, if you’re building in zone 4 such as in Kentucky, 6” is more than adequate.